Temporal resolution: Electronic displays

 In some applications, temporal resolution may instead be equated to the sampling period, or its inverse, the refresh rate, or update frequency in Hertz, of a TV, for example.

 The temporal resolution is distinct from temporal uncertainty.
 This would be analogous to conflating image resolution with optical resolution.
 One is discrete, the other, continuous.

 The temporal resolution is a resolution somewhat the 'time' dual to the 'space' resolution of an image.
 In a similar way, the sample rate is equivalent to the pixel pitch on a display screen, whereas the optical resolution of a display screen is equivalent to temporal uncertainty.

 Note that both this form of image space and time resolutions are orthogonal to measurement resolution, even though space and time are also orthogonal to each other.
-Both an image or an oscilloscope capture can have a signal-to-noise ratio, since both also have measurement resolution.
+Both an image and an oscilloscope capture can have a signal-to-noise ratio, since both also have measurement resolution.